 Noon, but flexible for a charge, subject to availability and on request (€30 till 2pm, 50 per cent of the room rate till 6pm).
 Check-in is 3pm.

-You can book a room with the à la carte breakfast included, otherwise it's €25 a guest.
+You can book a room with breakfast included, otherwise it's €25 a guest for a buffet of regional cheese and charcuterie, house-made granola, fresh fruit, and pastries from a local bakery.

 A Deluxe, two Doubles, Suite and some Junior Suites are wheelchair-friendly with a step-free shower, there’s a lift to all floors and all public areas except the yoga studio are accessible.